michaelbeutler/Instagram-Clone/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/MichiBeutler/VacManager/blob/master/LICENSE) file for details

 ## :ok_hand: Acknowledgments
+Feel free to fork this repro and add your own functions!
 * you can create your own social media platform and also add some additionals feautrs to instagram :stuck_out_tongue_closed_eyes:

 ![Feed Screenshot](https://github.com/MichiBeutler/Instagram/blob/master/sreenshots/feed.jpg)